 When you’re finished adding folders, click the OK button.

-How To Play Music Directly From An Audio CD Or USB Drive.
+How To Play Audio CDs Or USB Drives

 With the audio CD loaded into the CD drive, you’ll see it appear in the left-hand panel of Windows Media Player.

-To play music from a USB drive, find the drive in the left-hand panel.
+To play music from a USB drive, find the drive in the left-hand navigation panel of Windows Media Player.
 Then click the small arrowhead beside it to expand the contents of the drive.

 With the USB drive expanded, click on the MUSIC option.
-Windows Media Player will scan the drive for audio files.
-When it’s finished, your music will appear in the centre panel and you can play it by clicking the PLAY button.
+WMP will scan the drive for audio files.
+When it’s finished, your music will appear in the centre panel and you can play it by clicking the PLAY button or selecting which tracks you want to hear.

 To create your first playlist, open Windows Media Player.
 If it isn’t showing you’re music tracks, left-click the MUSIC tab in the left-hand panel.